CLOSED CHURCHES WITHIN THE

 the displeasure of those living in the east and south portions of the

-foundations were wrecked and the cornerstone carried away – and it reportedly
+were wrecked and the cornerstone carried away – and it reportedly is today in

 In 1848 building was successfully erected